fiverr/passable/documentation/validate/README.md

 # Lean tests with the `validate` function
 > Since 5.10.0

-Along with the more verbose `passable()` validation, passable supports a leaner syntax, aimed to bring Passable into less complex data structures, where only one field is being validated, or that only a few rules are needed.
+Along with the more verbose `passable()` validation, passable supports a leaner syntax, aimed to bring Passable into less complex data structures, where only one field is being validated, or only a few rules are needed.

 It basically serves as a simple try/catch wrapper for your code that returns a boolean.